-48. Accounting for defined benefit plans is complex because actuarial assumptions are required to measure the obligation and the expense and there is a possibility of actuarial gains and losses.
+Accounting for defined benefit plans is complex because actuarial assumptions are required to measure the obligation and the expense and there is a possibility of actuarial gains and losses.
 Moreover, the obligations are measured on a discounted basis because they may be settled many years after the employees render the related service.

-- 49. Defined benefit plans may be unfunded, or they may be wholly or partly funded by contributions by an enterprise, and sometimes its employees, into an entity, or fund, that is legally separate from the reporting enterprise and from which the employee benefits are paid.
-The payment of funded benefits when they fall due depends not only on the financial position and the investment performance of the fund but also on an enterprise's ability (and willingness) to make good any shortfall in the fund's assets.
-Therefore, the enterprise is, in substance, underwriting the actuarial and investment risks associated with the plan.
-Consequently, the expense recognised for a defined benefit plan is not necessarily the amount of the contribution due for the period. - 50.
-Accounting by an enterprise for defined benefit plans involves the following steps: - (a) using actuarial techniques to make a reliable estimate of the amount of benefit that employees have earned in return for their service in the current and prior periods.
-This requires an enterprise to determine how much benefit is attributable to the current and prior periods (see paragraphs 67 to 71) and to make estimates (actuarial assumptions) about demographic variables (such as employee turnover and mortality) and financial variables (such as future increases in salaries and medical costs) that will influence the cost of the benefit (see paragraphs 72 to 91); - (b) discounting that benefit using the projected unit credit method in order to determine the present value of the defined benefit obligation and the current service cost (see paragraphs 64 to 66); - (c) determining the fair value of any plan assets (see paragraphs 102 to 104); - (d) determining the total amount of actuarial gains and losses and the amount of those actuarial gains and losses that should be recognised (see paragraphs 92 to 95); - (e) where a plan has been introduced or changed, determining the resulting past service cost (see paragraphs 96 to 101); and - (f) where a plan has been curtailed or settled, determining the resulting gain or loss (see paragraphs 109 to 115).
+- Defined benefit plans may be unfunded, or they may be wholly or partly funded by contributions by an entity, and sometimes its employees, into an entity, or fund, that is legally separate from the reporting entity and from which the employee benefits are paid.
+The payment of funded benefits when they fall due depends not only on the financial position and the investment performance of the fund but also on an entity's ability (and willingness) to make good any shortfall in the fund's assets.
+Therefore, the entity is, in substance, underwriting the actuarial and investment risks associated with the plan.
+Consequently, the expense recognised for a defined benefit plan is not necessarily the amount of the contribution due for the period. - Accounting by an entity for defined benefit plans involves the following steps: - (a) using actuarial techniques to make a reliable estimate of the amount of benefit that employees have earned in return for their service in the current and prior periods.
+This requires an entity to determine how much benefit is attributable to the current and prior periods (see paragraphs 67-71) and to make estimates (actuarial assumptions) about demographic variables (such as employee turnover and mortality) and financial variables (such as future increases in salaries and medical costs) that will influence the cost of the benefit (see paragraphs 72-91); - (b) discounting that benefit using the Projected Unit Credit Method in order to determine the present value of the defined benefit obligation and the current service cost (see paragraphs 64-66); - (c) determining the fair value of any plan assets (see paragraphs 102-104); - (d) determining the total amount of actuarial gains and losses and the amount of those actuarial gains and losses to be recognised (see paragraphs 92-95);

+- (e) where a plan has been introduced or changed, determining the resulting past service cost (see paragraphs 96-101); and - (f) where a plan has been curtailed or settled, determining the resulting gain or loss (see paragraphs 109-115).

-Where an enterprise has more than one defined benefit plan, the enterprise applies these procedures for each material plan separately.
+Where an entity has more than one defined benefit plan, the entity applies these procedures for each material plan separately.

-51. In some cases, estimates, averages and computational shortcuts may provide a reliable approximation of the detailed computations illustrated in this Standard.
+In some cases, estimates, averages and computational short cuts may provide a reliable approximation of the detailed computations illustrated in this Standard.